django/django/docs/index.rst

 take a look at :doc:`one-to-two` to get an overview of the changes; things are substantially different.

+If you would like complete code examples to read alongside the documentation or experiment on, the `channels-examples <https://github.com/andrewgodwin/channels-examples/>`_ repository contains well-commented example Channels projects.

 .. warning::
    This is documentation for the **2.x series** of Channels.
 If you are looking for documentation for the legacy Channels 1, you can select ``1.x`` from the